|User Group FAQ|

 Can the Joomla! name be presented in non-Roman characters?

-No, it is a trademark and a brand and may not be changed.
+No, the Joomla name is a trademark and a brand, as such it may not be changed.

 Domain Names, Joomla!
 Logo & Trademark